lucasheld/ansible-uptime-kuma/README.md

     api_password: secret123
   register: result

-- name: Extract the login token from the result and set it as fact
+- name: Extract the token from the result and set it as fact
   set_fact:
     api_token: "{{ result.token }}"